brushfiretech/dev-standards/index.md

 All style attribute declarations should be followed by a semi-colon.

-All colors should be specified in HEX, RGB, or HSL.
+All colors should be specified in HEX, RGBA, or HSL.
 Fixed color names such as `white` or `black` should be avoided.
+If using something besides HEX, safeguard the color with a HEX color as well.

 Shorthand notation should be used whenever possible: